jsxgraph/website/_posts/2021-11-17-release-of-version-1.4.0.md

 handling of two finger touches on touch devices.

 Beside fixing quite a few bugs, also the the JSXGraph ecosystem has been overhauled:
-The npm dependencies for development of JSXGraph have been much reduced, Travis testing has been reestablished and unit testing has been reacivated.
+The NPM dependencies for development of JSXGraph have been much reduced, Travis testing has been reestablished and unit testing has been reactivated.
 Now, we use Karma and Jasmine.

 Enjoy,